8 months' jail for 2 men who bribed LTA director

 Ro was worried that the score would affect Daewoo's bid for a project on the Jurong Region Line.

-Foo said he would speak to LTA's group director of safety and contract, but his intervention did not help and Daewoo was not awarded the contract.
+Foo said he would speak to LTA's group director of safety and contracts but his intervention did not help and Daewoo was not awarded the contract.